Article

 Fans walk on the sidewalk outside of Ballpark Village and Cardinals Nation.
 The building features shops and restaurants.

-Kansas City Royals’ History
+Kansas City Royals

 Fans in blue and white fill the Kauffman Stadium and watch a game.
 There is jumbotron with a crown on top, located on the edge of the stadium.
 Green trees and rolling hills surround the stadium and there's a blue sky.

-Things to Do Near Kauffman Stadium
+Things To Do Near Kauffman Stadium

 Two teenagers look at a Kansas City Monarchs uniform in a glass case.
 The uniform is greyish white with "Kansas City Monarchs" written on the jersey.
 The shirt is tucked in with a black belt.

-Relive baseball history at the Negro Leagues Baseball Museum.
+Discover an intriguing chapter of baseball history at the Negro Leagues Baseball Museum.

 Minor League Baseball